hannogeo/ai-twitch-bot/README.md

 # AI Chatbot

-**ARCHIVED - This repository is no longer actively maintained.
-Feel free to fork it if you'd like to continue development.**

 <p>This is a Twitch bot that you can use to add AI chatbot functionality to your stream's chat!</p>

 ## Setup